* This is the Professional Version. *

 Some findings are more suggestive of particular disorders.
 Pain and photophobia days after blunt eye trauma suggest posttraumatic uveitis.
 Hammering or drilling metal is a risk factor for occult metal intraocular foreign body.
 Pain with movement of extraocular muscles and loss of pupillary light response that is disproportionate to loss of visual acuity suggest optic neuritis.

-Testing is not usually necessary, with some exceptions (see Some Causes of Eye Pain).
+Testing is not usually necessary, with some exceptions (see Table: Some Causes of Eye Pain).
 Gonioscopy is done if glaucoma is suspected based on increased intraocular pressure.
 Imaging, usually with CT or MRI, is done if orbital pseudotumor or orbital cellulitis is suspected, or if sinusitis is suspected but the diagnosis is not clinically clear.
 MRI is often done when optic neuritis is suspected, looking for demyelinating lesions in the brain suggesting multiple sclerosis.

 Intraocular fluids (vitreous and aqueous humor) may be cultured for suspected endophthalmitis.
 Viral cultures can be used to confirm herpes zoster ophthalmicus or herpes simplex keratitis if the diagnosis is not clear clinically.